MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Classic SharePoint

-Classic sSharePoint refers to the user interface (UI) that was available starting in SharePoint 2013 - what you might think of as the blue and white UI.
+Classic SharePoint refers to the user interface (UI) that was available starting in SharePoint 2013 - what you might think of as the blue and white UI.
 Classic SharePoint uses master pages and page layouts for content structuring.
 These capabilities were built on the .NET framework.

 ### Communication Site